 Sexual function

 Decreased libido in Lyme disease is not uncommon, possibly due to other symptoms such as fatigue, pain, and headaches.
-Hormonal changes from Lyme disease may also contribute to the below sexual functioning symptoms.
+Hormonal changes from Lyme disease may also contribute to the following sexual functioning symptoms.

 Temperature Control